Bike and Barge

 - train from Epernay to Paris Gare de l’Est, then metro line 4 until Châtelet.
 From here metro line 1 to Porte Maillot and then shuttle to the airport

-B) Direction Epernay – Lagny-sur-Marne
+B) Direction Epernay – Paris

-Lagny-sur-Marne is the city at the end of the tour.
+Paris is the city at the end of the tour.
 From here you can return home.

 By plane